vincent-recharge/recharge-widget-advanced-customizations/README.md

 - `::part(rc-purchase-option__label)`: shared with the subscription header — centers the one-time row, keeps label + price on one line (`flex-wrap: nowrap`).
 - `::part(rc-purchase-option__checked-indicator)`, `::part(rc-purchase-option__input)`: hidden — selection is communicated by the green card border, not a radio/checkbox.

-**Editor settings it depends on** (set in the widget editor): frequency display **List**, plan-name display, subscription/one-time labels, and strikethrough price enabled — the CSS matches that rendered structure.
+**Editor settings (set in the widget editor): frequency display **List**, plan-name display, subscription/one-time labels, and strikethrough price enabled.

 ---